KylanZzz/OOD-assignment-4/res/README.txt

 and each subsequent row should contain the corresponding data values in the same order.
 Note: The first row must be formatted exactly as specified above, and each row must have all fields present with no extra or missing fields.

---Share Purchasing Restrictions--
-One important restriction is that the program does not allow users to purchase fractional shares.
-This design choice reflects the real-world limitation where most brokers do not support fractional share purchases.
-Users can only buy whole numbers of shares, ensuring that the simulation remains realistic.